About Andrew Hempstead

 At the end of the summer of 1990, we were invited down to the Moon offices, and by the following spring were on our way north again, this time with a handwritten contract that covered basic expenses in return for a summer of research that took us to every corner of Alaska.
 After numerous other guidebook update assignments that followed, I signed a contract with Moon to write my first book in 1993.
 After two summers of travel and two winters of writing, the Alberta/Northwest Territories Handbook was published in early 1995.
 It was the first guidebook ever published to Alberta and its research had taken me to, literally, every park and every town (and every small-town museum) in the province, as well as providing me the opportunity to travel throughout the Northwest Territories and what is now Nunavut.
 It also led me to make a permanent move to Banff, Alberta, where I was to meet my future wife a couple of years later.

-In the ensuing years, I continued to update guidebooks and write new ones to destinations such as British Columbia, Atlantic Canada, Australia, and New Zealand for Moon and for other guidebook publishers such as Frommer’s, Michelin, Dorling Kindersley, and Odyssey.
+In the ensuing years, I continued to update guidebooks and write new ones to British Columbia, Atlantic Canada, Australia, and New Zealand for Moon, and for other guidebook publishers such as Frommer’s, Michelin, Dorling Kindersley, and Odyssey.
 I also began writing about the regions I had come to know as a guidebook writer for a variety of magazine clients.
 As the world wide web evolved, I began working for online clients such as Expedia and writing destination guides for airlines and other travel-related companies.

 Unlike other guidebook series, the onus on Moon authors has traditionally been to supply images with finished manuscripts.
 Rather than sourcing photos elsewhere, I began taking photos on my research trips and by default I became a “travel photographer.”
 For many years, my images were sold through a major stock agency.
 Over the years my images have been used in hundreds of advertisements, in books, and on graphic products such as calendars.